next-theme/theme-next-docs/source/docs/troubleshooting.md

 * If the error comes from a Hexo plugin, such as hexo-word-counter, please submit an Issue to its GitHub repository.
 * If the error comes from a third-party service, such as the Gitalk comment system, please submit an Issue to its GitHub repository.
-* Otherise, please search in Google / Stackoverflow / GitHub Issues, or report it to us when submitting a new Issue.
+* Otherwise, please search in Google / Stackoverflow / GitHub Issues, or report it to us when submitting a new Issue.

 The following steps will help you determine the cause of the problem: